-HCH offers a weekly group for women betrayers and women who have cheated on their partners.
+HCH offers a weekly group for women sex/porn addicts and women who have cheated on their partners.
 Here at HCH, we will never judge you or shame you as our goal is for you to heal from your pain and help you and your partner through this relational recovery process.

 If you are a woman who has betrayed your partner, whether it be a physical affair or emotional infidelity, it can seem difficult to find support as you can sometimes feel like maybe you can’t fix things, even if both of you desperately want it to work.

-If you have betrayed your husband and want to heal the relationship and feel stuck, this group is for you.
+If you have betrayed your partner and want to heal the relationship and feel stuck, this group is for you.

 Do You Relate?
 If any of these rings true to you, our coaching group could be an excellent fit for your relationship recovery

-- I just freeze when my husband is angry, and I don’t say anything at all.
+- I just freeze when my partner is angry, and I don’t say anything at all.

-- My husband tells me I just don’t care about his pain, but that’s not true.
+- My partner tells me I just don’t care about their pain, but that’s not true.
 I do care.

-- I can feel defensive when my husband is expressing his hurt or anger, but I just can’t seem to stop myself.
+- I can feel defensive when my partner is expressing their hurt or anger, but I just can’t seem to stop myself.

-- When I make my responses nicer to try to lessen the hurt, my husband just feels worse.
+- When I make my responses nicer to try to lessen the hurt, my partner just feels worse.

-- When my husband/partner is upset, I just find myself getting angry, and then sometimes I just say what I think he wants to hear.
+- When my partner is upset, I just find myself getting angry, and then sometimes I just say what I think they want to hear.